Qualifying Retirement definition

 Qualifying Retirement means that the Employee voluntarily retires from the employ of the Company or its Subsidiaries at or after both attaining age fifty-five (55) and completing five (5) consecutive years of service.
 For purposes of this Agreement, a “year of service” shall mean a twelve (12) month period of continuous full-time employment with the Company (determined without regard to any breaks in service due to any paid leave of absence or any unpaid leave of absence authorized in writing by the Company).
 For the avoidance of doubt, termination of the Employee’s employment by the Company, either with or without Cause, shall not be treated as a Qualifying Retirement.

-Qualifying Retirement means Participant’s resignation from service as an Employee that satisfies all of the following conditions: (i) Participant has provided the Executive Vice President of Global Human Resources of the Company at least twelve (12) months’ advance written notice of such resignation (such notice, the “Resignation Notice”), (ii) as of the date the Company receives the Resignation Notice, Participant has attained an age of at least fifty-five (55) years and has completed at least ten (10) years of continuous service as an Employee, (iii) prior to the date of termination of Participant’s employment pursuant to this section (“Retirement Date”), the Company’s Chief Executive Officer has approved such resignation in writing, (iv) such Retirement Date occurs on or after the date that is six (6) months after the Date of Grant, and (v) such resignation is a “separation from service” within the meaning of Section 409A (as defined below).
+Qualifying Retirement means Participant’s resignation from service as an Employee that satisfies all of the following conditions: (i) Participant has provided the Executive Vice President of Global Human Resources of the Company at least twelve (12) months’ advance written notice of such resignation (such notice, the “Resignation Notice”), (ii) as of the date the Company receives the Resignation Notice, Participant has attained an age of at least fifty-five (55) years and has completed at least ten (10) years of continuous service as an Employee, (iii) prior to the date of termination of Participant’s employment pursuant to this section (“Retirement Date”), the chairperson of the Company’s Board of Directors has approved such resignation in writing, (iv) such Retirement Date occurs on or after the date that is six (6) months after the Date of Grant, and (v) such resignation is a “separation from service” within the meaning of Section 409A (as defined below).